 Rhubarb White Chocolate Tart

-Rhubarb is such a favourite this time of year!
-One of the first fruits (okay okay, it’s technically a vegetable) to appear late spring, it has a punchy tang and a notable flavour that just can’t be beat.
-While its bitterness means its rarely left on its own, I’ve given it a bit more of the spotlight in this tasty tart recipe and heightened the flavours by adding a few spoonfuls of raspberry jelly for sweetness.
+Rhubarb is such a favourite food this time of year!
+One of the first fruits (okay okay, it’s technically a vegetable) to appear late spring, it has a punchy tang and flavour that just can’t be beat.
+While its bitterness means it often needs to be paired with a sweeter fruit, or amped up on added sugar, I’ve given it a bit more of the spotlight in this tasty tart and heightened the flavours by adding a few spoonfuls of raspberry jelly for sweetness.
 A perfectly easy and fresh-tasting dessert for late spring!

-In this recipe I’ve used a pre-made sweet tart shell that I had purchased frozen and baked myself.
-Because even food bloggers sometimes take shortcuts! 🙂 Curious what store-bought pie shells are worth it?
-I would recommend going for a crust made with 100% butter (I choose to avoid buying anything with palm oil).
-I find the ones in small bakeries to be infinitely better than the ones in the grocery stores, but go with what you can get your hands on.
+I am known to cut corners every now and again (don’t we all?), so I’ve used a pre-made sweet tart shell that I had purchased frozen and baked myself.
+If you wish to do the same, I recommend going for a crust made with 100% butter (I choose to avoid buying anything with palm oil).
+I find the ones in privately-owned bakeries to be infinitely better than the ones in the grocery stores, but go with what you can get your hands on.
 After that, let your filling shine!

 Mind you, if you have time to make a pie crust, there’s nothing quite like homemade 🙂